 - Experiment with flavorings.
 Don’t like almond?
 Just use vanilla extract or beans.
-Or try lemon or lime zest and juice (the zest and juice of one to two lemons or limes).
-Want something more exciting?
-Try chai, blood orange, coffee (using instant espresso powder).
+Or try chai, blood orange, coffee (using instant espresso powder).
 Add grated chocolate for a chocolate flecked pound cake.
 The options are endless!!

-If you’ve never had a pound cake, start with this one.
+If you’ve never made a pound cake, start with this one.
 You’ll wonder what took you so long!!

 - 6 large eggs, at room temperature

-- 3 cups minus two tbsp (402 g) Kim's gluten free flour blend
+- 3 cups minus two tbsp (402g) Kim's all purpose gluten free flour blend

 - 1 tsp vanilla extract

-- Grease and flour a Bundt pan and set aside.
+- Grease and flour a Bundt pan or tube pan and set aside.

-- In small bowl, mix flour with salt.
-With mixer on low, slowly add flour/salt mixture into butter/egg mixture.
+- With mixer on low, slowly add flour into butter/egg mixture.
 Add extracts at the end.
 Don't overmix.
 Remove bowl from mixer and use a spatula to fold in any remaining flour that didn't get distributed.

-- Bake at 300 degrees for 1 1/2 to 2 hours.
-Start checking at about the 1 1/2 hour mark by inserting a long wooden skewer in the middle of the cake and if it still feels wet when removed, it needs to bake longer.
-At that point, keep checking at about 10-minute intervals.
+- Bake at 300℉ for 1½ to 2 hours.
+Start checking at about the 1½ hour mark by inserting a long wooden skewer in the middle of the cake and if it still feels wet when removed, it needs to bake longer.
+After that, keep checking at 10-minute intervals.